lightnightdev/pdf-autofill-project/README.md

 ## Overview
 The PDF Autofill Project is a browser-based tool for positioning CSV data onto a PDF template and exporting personalized, flattened documents in bulk.
 It is built entirely with client-side technologies (no server component required) using:

+- [Alpine.js] to manage state
 - [PDF.js](https://mozilla.github.io/pdf.js/) for on-screen PDF rendering
 - [pdf-lib](https://pdf-lib.js.org/) plus Fontkit for editing and embedding fonts
 - [Papa Parse](https://www.papaparse.com/) for CSV parsing
 - [JSZip](https://stuk.github.io/jszip/) for bundling generated PDFs into a single ZIP download

-All state (the PDF, CSV data, and placement coordinates) is cached in the browser via IndexedDB, so you can refresh the page or return later without losing your progress.
+All state (the PDF and placement coordinates) is cached in the browser via IndexedDB, so you can refresh the page or return later without losing your progress.

 ## Key Features
 - **Interactive placement**: Click anywhere on the PDF canvas to bind a CSV column to that location.
 Each column is previewed as a card showing sample values.